 Michael is an award-winning composer with three solo albums to his name.
-His album, The Long Way Home (2014) featured some of the UK’s most highly regarded jazz musicians (Gerard Presencer, Nigel Hitchcock, James Maddren and Jason Rebello) and garnered high praise in the press.
-He is currently working on a new recording project with this new line-up which promises to be an exciting mixture of Latin-tinged jazz-funk influenced tunes.
+His album, The Long Way Home (2014) featured some of the UK’s most highly regarded jazz musicians including Gerard Presencer, Nigel Hitchcock, James Maddren and Jason Rebello and garnered high praise in the press.
+He is currently working on a new recording project which promises to be an exciting mixture of Latin-tinged jazz-funk influenced tunes.

 His interest in improvisation led him to work aged 17 in Dick Heckstall-Smith’s band, Big Chief, at the same time he was mentored by the legendary African conga drummer, Reebop Kwaku Bah (Jimmy Cliff, Traffic, Rolling Stones).
 His time working with Reebop left a deep impression on him and continues to inspire him.